 What has lifted my level of well-being most effectively; and what has supported me in living with my limitations most profoundly; and what has prompted me to create this website, has been my return to regular meditation practice in 2016.
 The approach that I have found is a synthesis of understandings from many sources, and I would dearly like to share it with others.

-I have also greatly valued the non-duality teachings of Candice O’Denver, and the global community that she has created.
-Although Candice O’Denver personally feels an affinity with the Dzogchen teachings of Tibetan Buddhism, and has in recent years been adopted by one of the Tibetan lineages, her approach to spiritual practice strips Dzogchen back to its culture-free essence.
-While I hesitate to attempt to sum up these profound teachings, this essence might be characterised as an invitation to recognise Consciousness repeatedly, if only for short moments, in the midst of life – and to gratefully acknowledge its beneficial and profoundly supportive qualities.
-Candice O’Denver’s ‘Balanced View’ network of teachers and students appear to have broken new ground with this approach – and with their innovative use of both telephone conferencing and internet-based video-conferencing technologies, to create a global spiritual study community.
+I have also greatly valued the non-duality teachings of Ziji Rimpoche (previously known as Candice O’Denver), and the global community that she has created.
+Although Candice O’Denver’s affinity with the Dzogchen teachings of Tibetan Buddhism, led to her adoption by the Tibetan lineage of Wangdor Rimpoche.
+Ziji Rimpoche’s approach strips Dzogchen back to its culture-free essence and makes in very accessible for Westerners.
+While I hesitate to attempt to sum up these profound teachings, this essence might be characterised as an invitation to recognise Consciousness repeatedly, if only for short moments, in the midst of life – and to gratefully acknowledge its profoundly beneficial and profoundly supportive qualities.
+Ziji Rimpoche’s network of teachers and students appear to have broken new ground with this approach – and with their innovative use of internet-based video-conferencing technologies – to create a vibrant global self-enquiry community.

-While I have been drawn to Candice O’Denver’s teachings, and to her ultra-simple and ultra-direct approach to mindfulness, my own path, and the path that I find myself advocating in my articles on this website is more culturally Buddhist one – with systematic self-enquiry and meditation practice.
-My advocacy of a meditative engagement with the complexities of the bodies and chakras is based on my studies and meditative explorations of Tibetan Buddhism in my twenties, but with the addition of very precious and very crucial pieces of additional information from Rahasya (Dr Fritjof Kraft) – a local non-duality teacher in the Byron Bay area – who teaches about the alternating polarity of the subtle bodies and chakras, and about how these alternating polarities are opposite in women and men.
+My advocacy of a meditative engagement with the complexities of the bodies and chakras is also based on my studies and meditative explorations of Tibetan Buddhism in my twenties (mainly Lama Anagarika Govinda – author of the widely read Foundations of Tibetan Mysticism), but with the addition of very precious and very crucial pieces of additional information from Rahasya (Dr Fritjof Kraft) – a local non-duality teacher in the Byron Bay area (who teaches a variety of approaches including a form of meditation based on the teachings of 11th Century Buddhist master Atisa).
+I have found his observations – about the alternating polarity of the subtle bodies and chakras, and about how these alternating polarities are opposite in women and men – to be a profoundly supportive to my understanding of the symbolism of the masculine and feminine in Vajrayana meditation practice.